reflexive-communications/wrapi/dev_notes.md

 ## Developer Notes

 This guide is intended for developers who wish to extend wrAPI with additional handlers.
 Handlers can be implemented in this extension or - the recommended way - in separate extensions.
-Basically you need the write the handler then register it for wrAPI.
+Basically you need to write the handler then register it for wrAPI.
 After it will be available to select for routes.

 ### Implementing Handler